Matthew A. Kraft: Professional Achievements

-Kraft’s scholarship examines efforts to improve teacher hiring, professional development, evaluation, and working conditions; the application of new approaches for interpreting effect sizes; and the development of school-based tutoring and mentoring programs in the wake of the COVID-19 pandemic.
+Kraft’s scholarship examines efforts to improve teacher hiring, professional development, evaluation, and working conditions; the application of new approaches for interpreting effect sizes; how climate change has affected education; and the development of school-based tutoring and mentoring programs in the wake of the COVID-19 pandemic.

-He has published over 50 academic articles in leading education, public policy, and economics journals which have been cited over 16,000 times.
-Kraft is regularly quoted in national news outlets and is consistently ranked among the top 200 scholars on the Edu-Scholar Public Influence Rankings.

-He is the recipient of the American Educational Research Association (AERA) Outstanding Public Communication Award, the Society for Educational Effectiveness Early Career Award, the William T. Grant Early Career Scholar Award, the Brown University Dean’s Award for Excellence in Teaching, the Palmer O. Johnson Memorial Award for the most outstanding article across the seven flagship AERA journals, and the National Academy of Education/Spencer Dissertation Fellowship.
+He is the recipient of the 2026 Guggenheim Fellowship, the American Educational Research Association (AERA) Outstanding Public Communication Award, the Society for Educational Effectiveness Early Career Award, the William T. Grant Early Career Scholar Award, the Brown University Dean’s Award for Excellence in Teaching, the Palmer O. Johnson Memorial Award for the most outstanding article across the seven flagship AERA journals, and the National Academy of Education/Spencer Dissertation Fellowship.